Event

 Time

-HIV, TB, and malaria persist as principal drivers of infectious disease morbidity and mortality, disproportionately affecting the most marginalised and poorest populations in LMICs, particularly women, girls, and gender-diverse communities.
-It is widely recognised that achieving the global goals of ending these infectious diseases cannot be realised without maximising health equity, gender equality and human rights.
-Nevertheless, recent and far-reaching cuts in international aid, ongoing wars and geopolitical instability, widening inequalities and the wide-spread impacts of COVID-19, alongside climate change, are starting to reverse the progress made in tackling these diseases over the past decades.
-In this context, it becomes critical to build on and leverage the evidence base of existing gender-responsive and -transformative interventions that have shown to have or contribute to improvement in health- and gender-related outcomes.
+HIV, TB, and malaria persist as principal drivers of infectious disease morbidity and mortality, disproportionately affecting the most marginalised and poorest populations, particularly women, girls, and gender-diverse communities.
+It is widely recognised that achieving global goals to end these infectious diseases rests upon the maximisation of health equity, gender equality, and human rights.
+Nevertheless, recent and far-reaching cuts in international aid, ongoing wars and geopolitical instability, widening inequalities, COVID-19's pervasive impacts, alongside climate change and persistent attacks against gender equality and rights, are starting to reverse decades of progress made in tackling these diseases.
+Thus, building on and leveraging the evidence base of existing gender-responsive and -transformative interventions that demonstrably improve health- and gender-related outcomes is crucial.

-Subsequently to the presentation of the review’s core findings and conclusions, the webinar will feature a moderated panel discussion exploring their ramifications from the vantage points of policymakers, donors, and researchers.
-The session will conclude with an interactive Q&A, enabling participants to exchange insights, reflections, and experiential perspectives.
+Aiming to catalyse cross-sectoral engagement to strengthen gender-focused interventions to end HIV, TB, and Malaria, this launch event will thus convene authors, researchers, policymakers, and a diverse audience to engage with the review’s core findings and conclusions.
+Subsequently, the webinar will feature a moderated panel discussion exploring their ramifications from the vantage points of policymakers, donors, and researchers, before concluding with an interactive Q&A, enabling participants to exchange insights, reflections, and experiential perspectives.

 Related content